 You can reap the benefits of study abroad regardless of your major or long-term goals.
 Students who have studied abroad gain qualities valued by employers and admissions counselors.
 They are more mature, independent, culturally aware and have excellent interpersonal skills.

 You can take courses for your major, minor, electives, or general education.
 While not all areas of study are available in all locations, students can find appropriate courses for their program of study as long as planning begins early.

 You can get credit for courses taken abroad.
 Appalachian actively promotes the advantages of studying abroad by offering faculty-led programs and by assisting students in matching credits from foreign institutions to their own curriculum.

-You can study abroad anytime after your academic career.
+You can study abroad anytime during your academic career.
 Options for Appalachian students are a full academic year, a semester, a summer, or even during semester or spring breaks.
 In all cases, students must plan ahead in order to study abroad at their chosen time.